psmithdev/AnthologyAlly/README.md

 # AnthologyAlly

-a connection between caregivers and residents
+A connection between caregivers and residents